 Child Care Assistants

-Hi I’m Amanda!
-I’ve been working as an A2WG childcare assistant for four years at A2WG and it’s amazing!
-I have amazing co-workers, the kids are awesome and I’m always down to blow some bubbles!
+Hi, I’m Amanda!
+I’ve been working as a childcare assistant for five years at A2WG and it’s amazing!
+I have amazing co-workers, the kids are awesome, and I’m always down to blow some bubbles!
 I’ve worked in the toddler room at West Side United Methodist Church and taught a Sunday school class once a month there also.
-I am currently away at college in New York but I’ll be back during school breaks to help out.
-Some extracurricular/volunteer activities I enjoy are: I play ultimate Frisbee (not very well), I volunteered at the Humane Society at birthday parties and with the dogs, I was on the student council, the music club and I worked at the YMCA.
+I am currently away at college in New York, but I’ll be back during school breaks to help out.
+Some extracurricular/volunteer activities I enjoy are: I play ultimate Frisbee (not very well), I volunteered at the Humane Society at birthday parties and with the dogs, I was on the student council, the music club and I worked at the YMCA and Americorp.

 Childcare Subs (not pictured)